AmandaHEC/liftoff-assignments/P2-Project_Outline/README.md

 Our project is an executive functioning intervention resource site ("Name goes here") dedicated to providing access to a complex intervention glossary in order to address behavioral needs.

-The heart of this web app is a database of hundreds of interventions.
+The heart of this web app is a database of interventions.
 Users will be able to find interventions, record data on the interventions they've tried, and log in to curate a personal list of interventions for a particular student.

 This project was conceived with a desire to easily and informally help people navigate situations in their work world,